hEDS · POTS · MCAS · Migraine · Cluster 1 · Research Poster

 🍽️

-Reduces MCAS trigger load that degrades hyaluronan via tryptase.
-Prioritise fresh unprocessed foods, omega-3s for fascial and neuroinflammation.
-Avoid fermented foods, leftovers, alcohol and food dyes.
+Reduces MCAS trigger load that degrades hyaluronan.
+Prioritise fresh, unprocessed foods and omega-3s.
+Avoid fermented foods and leftovers.

 🛌